 Barry Silbert, Charles Hoskinson and their associated companies are committed to the success of Ethereum Classic.
 They are developing the tools and interest that are required for the successful adoption of any cryptoasset, and Ethereum Classic is a significant beneficiary of their hard work.

-As with any consensus-driven blockchain; these rules can be changed in the future.
-However, it is clear that the Ethereum Classic team wish to position ETC as an investment vehicle, and for that reason a fixed and deflationary currency supply is key.
+As with any consensus-driven blockchain, these monetary rules can be changed in the future.
+However, in the case of Ethereum Classic, the team wish to position its token as an investment vehicle and for that reason maintaining consensus around a fixed and deflationary currency supply is key.

 As we have seen with both Bitcoin and Ethereum, strong demand will ultimately require scaling solutions which increase network throughput by many orders of magnitude.
 The number of transactions that can be processed on the Ethereum Classic blockchain currently stands at roughly 15 transactions per second.
-The demand for ETC transactions is relatively low compared to ETH, however Ethereum Classic developers have mapped out the inclusion of “sharding” in 2018.
-Sharding was initially conceptualized for Ethereum as a means to increase transaction throughput to in excess of 1,000 transactions per second by breaking the network into fragments (hence “sharding”) and distributing them across nodes.
-These fragments are much smaller in size than the original blockchain, and transactions can be validated much more quickly whilst retaining the security required for a public blockchain to function effectively.
-The details of how sharding will be applied to the Ethereum Classic blockchain are minimal at this stage – however it is likely to follow similar techniques to those outlined by the Ethereum Foundation.
+The demand for ETC transactions is relatively low compared to ETH, however Ethereum Classic developers have published their roadmap for the cryptocurrency which aims to include “sharding” in 2019.
+Sharding is the concept of running software in parallel across multiple databases (shards), something which has been applied to traditional computer science problems in the past.
+It was not until Ethereum proposed blockchain sharding as a means to increase transaction throughput that it became a highly researched topic.
+ETH sharding is expected to increase blockchain throughput to 1,000+ transactions per second by breaking the network into fragments (hence “sharding”) and distributing them across nodes.
+These fragments are much smaller in size than the original blockchain and transactions can be validated much more quickly whilst retaining the security required for a public blockchain to function effectively.
+The details of how sharding will be applied to the Ethereum Classic blockchain are minimal at this stage, however it is likely to follow similar techniques to those outlined by the Ethereum Foundation.

 As it may now be clear, despite Ethereum and Ethereum Classic being incompatible with one another, they do provide very similar technology with an aligned roadmap for development.
-The point at which these two blockchains diverge will be through the introduction of the Casper consensus mechanism expected to launch in 2018 on Ethereum.
-This consensus mechanism moves Ethereum from Proof of Work to Proof of Stake – the latter ensures transactions are validated by those who make a financial stake (in Ether) as opposed to those who mine new tokens with their GPUs.
-Ethereum Classic has so far shown no interest in using a Proof of Stake consensus mechanism, and may indeed find that many existing Ethereum miners move to Ethereum Classic when their hash power is made redundant.
+The point at which these two blockchains diverge will be through the introduction of the Casper consensus mechanism expected to launch in 2019 on Ethereum.
+This consensus mechanism moves Ethereum from Proof of Work to Proof of Stake – the latter ensures transactions are validated by those who make a financial stake (in Ether) as opposed to those who mine new tokens with their GPUs and ASICs (specialized mining chips).
+Ethereum Classic has so far shown no interest in using a Proof of Stake consensus mechanism and may indeed find that many existing Ethereum miners move to Ethereum Classic when their hash power is made redundant.